 Additional land use controls exist through state law.
 Act 250, passed by the legislature in 1970, requires that commercial and large residential subdivisions meet ten environmental and planning criteria prior to the grant of a state permit.
 Presently, state subdivision law requires that any subdivided lot less than ten acres in size obtain a state subdivision permit.
 Such lots must meet the standards for water supply and waste water disposal as provided in the State Environmental Protection Rules (EPR).

-Act 250 jurisdiction, in regard to residential subdivision, is generally not triggered unless the subdivider of the lots has created more than nine lots over a five-year period within the same Environmental District (Peacham is in District 7 which encompasses Essex, Orleans and Caledonia Counties).
-Although Act 250 rarely plays an active role in Peacham's development review processes, it can be argued that it does, indirectly, influence land use by acting as a disincentive to the creation of subdivisions greater than nine lots.
+Act 250 jurisdiction, in regard to residential subdivision, is generally not triggered unless the sub-divider of the lots has created more than nine lots over a five-year period within the same Environmental District (Peacham is in District 7, which encompasses Essex, Orleans and Caledonia Counties).
+Although Act 250 rarely plays an active role in Peacham's development review processes, it can be argued that it does, indirectly, influence land use by acting as a disincentive to the creation of subdivisions.

-The Town Plan emphasizes protection of farmland and other land resources, and the Zoning Ordinance allows for the creation of 2 acre lots throughout town.
+ISSUES/CONCERNS: The Town Plan emphasizes protection of farmland and other land resources, and the Zoning Ordinance allows for the creation of 2 acre lots throughout town.
+While this is a classic contradiction that exists in many town plans and zoning ordinances, Vermont law may require an increased effort to bring the two documents into conformance.
 The slow erosion of agricultural, resource, and habitat areas can be affected by poor road maintenance and careless land development.
 The potential conversion of part-time or seasonal housing to permanent housing could have significant impact on roads, septic systems, wells, and land development patterns.

-New State Environmental Protection Rules require attention by the Select Board, Planning Commission, and Administrative Officer.

-Planning Commission should review the appropriate acreage minimums for each district and appoint a special study group to understand the factors affecting farm and other open land.

-Planning Commission and Zoning Board of Adjustment should give greater attention to protecting development from soil erosion and sedimentation.
+State Environmental Protection Rules require attention by the Select Board, Planning Commission and Administrative Officer.
+RECOMMENDED ACTIONS: The Planning Commission should review the appropriate acreage minimums for each district and appoint a special study group to understand the effects to farm and other open land.
+The Development Review Board should give greater attention to protecting development from soil erosion and sedimentation.

-The Planning Commission should study the potential for this type of housing transition and the impact it could have.

-The Select Board and Planning Commission should become familiar with these rules and ensure that they are followed.
-Moreover, Peacham may wish to produce its own set of regulations under state statute (deadline; July 1, 2007).